Skip to main content

 Park History

-Carlos Botelho State Park was established in 1982 through the merger of several forest reserves maintained by the São Paulo state government since the early 20th century, including the São Miguel Arcanjo Forest Reserve established in 1941.
-The creation of the park formalized protection of forests that had been managed as state reserves for decades, providing stronger legal protection and a management framework.
-Scientific interest in the park intensified following the discovery of its exceptional muriqui population in the early 1980s, which catalyzed long-term research programs.
-The park was included in the São Paulo Atlantic Forest Corridor Project and later incorporated into the UNESCO World Heritage inscription in 1999.
+Carlos Botelho State Park was established on 10 September 1982, through the merger of several forest reserves maintained by the São Paulo state government since the early 20th century, including the São Miguel Arcanjo Forest Reserve established in 1941.
+[1] The creation of the park formalized protection of forests that had been managed as state reserves for decades, providing stronger legal protection and a management framework.
+Scientific interest in the park intensified following studies of its exceptional muriqui population, which catalyzed long-term research programs.
+The park was incorporated into the UNESCO Atlantic Forest South-East Reserves World Heritage Site in 1999.
+[2]

 Major Trails And Attractions